About that “Make America Great Again” thing…

 The Napa-Sonoma Fires

 Those of us who have worked in these areas for years, and made many friends among the owners, winemakers, restaurateurs, winery employees and other locals, are having a hard time wrapping our heads around this catastrophe.
 From Mendocino in the far north, from Calistoga to Atlas Peak, across Napa Valley and Carneros to Sonoma Valley and Santa Rosa: the scope is just too improbable for the mind to accept.
-As I write this early on Tuesday morning, the full extent of the destruction isn’t yet known; some of the fires are still zero percent contained, and evacuated areas remain beyond communication.
-Later today, we should have more understanding.
+As I write this on Monday night, the full extent of the destruction isn’t yet known; many of the fires are still zero percent contained, and evacuated areas remain beyond communication.
+Tuesday morning, we should have more understanding.
 I fear the situation will be worse than we thought: one of the worst wildfires in California’s or America’s history.
 My personal wishes mean little in the face of the massive, historic losses that wine country people have experienced; but they are all I have.
 I wish you recovery and peace.

 CONVERSATIONS